jamesrco/zoonotic-C/README.md

 #### Shell scripts for AWS provisioning

 * The shell scripts in [aws_provisioning](aws_provisioning) are designed to be run in order on an AWS Ubuntu instance, to configure the remote virtual machine for running the various R scripts in this repository.
-They could be used to provision an Ubuntu instance to work generally with geospatial data in R. The fourth script ([04_ubuntu_mailnotify.sh](aws_provisioning/04_ubuntu_mailnotify.sh)) and accompanying text file in the "ssmtp" folder are not critical, but configure the remote machine to send simple email alerts (e.g., notification when a task is completed) to a supplied email address.
+They could be used to provision an Ubuntu instance to work generally with geospatial data in R. The fourth script ([04_ubuntu_mailnotify.sh](aws_provisioning/04_ubuntu_mailnotify.sh)) and accompanying text file in the "ssmtp" folder are not critical, but configure the remote machine to send simple email alerts (e.g., notification when a task is completed) to a supplied email address. *Note that user (if not me) will have to supply an email address and password.
+For obvious reasons, I removed the password from the file before I committed it.*

 #### Global benthic trawling reanalysis